Photosynthetically active radiation FAPAR from SPOT/PROBA-V/S3-OLCI

 For more information we refer to the ATBDs mentioned in the references section.

 We offer various versions of this data set provided by COPERNICUS Global Land Service (see references).

 Data were downloaded in netCDF file format with 1/112° (about 1 km) grid resolution (SPOT / PROBA-V) and 1/336° (about 1/3 km) grid resolution (PROBA-V / Sentinel-3 OLCI) at global coverage.
 These data are available from ICDC.
-We offer in addition a block-averaged version of the SPOT / PROBA-V 1/112 ° data at a 0.5° x 0.5° plate carree grid.
+We offer in addition a block-averaged version of the SPOT / PROBA-V 1/112 ° data and of the PROBA-V/S-3 OLCI 1/336° data at a 0.5° x 0.5° plate carree grid.
 Data are available for the latitude range 70°S to 80°N (60°S to 75°N for PROBA-V / Sentinel-3 OLCI).
 Note, however, that limited solar illumination reduces the maximum northern latitude to smaller values during winter.

 |FAPAR RMSE||0 ...
 1||resolution is 0.04||x||x||x|

 |Number of land pixels||0 ...
 3136 ...
 28224||per 0.5° grid cell (see information in netCDF file)||x|

 |Number of valid data pixels||0 ...
 3136 ...
 28224||per 0.5° grid cell / 1/112° pixel or / 1/336° pixel (see information in netCDF file)||x||x||x|